Calibrations

 - Click Next step.

-If you began this procedure without selecting questions on the Overview tab, the Select questions page appears.
-If you already selected questions on the Overview tab, the Add participants page appears.
+If you began this procedure without selecting questions on the Overview tab, the Select Questions page appears.
+If you already selected questions on the Overview tab, the Add Participants page appears.

 If you have not already done so, select the questions you want to review during the calibration.

 Tip: It might be unnecessary to calibrate on questions for which your team has consensus.
-We recommend that you focus on a small subset of questions to make sure your calibration meetings are productive for the entire team, while still building confidence that reviewers are aligned with scoring criteria.- Click Next step to move to the Add participants page.
+We recommend that you focus on a small subset of questions to make sure your calibration meetings are productive for the entire team while still building confidence that reviewers are aligned with scoring criteria.- Click Next step to move to the Add Participants page.

 Review an interaction